← Back to Training Dictionary

 ELI5 Version

-A power meter is like a truth detector for your legs.
+A power meter is like a lie detector for your legs.
 It tells you exactly how hard you're pushing, no matter the wind, terrain, or slope.

 Why It Matters